Time cover mother defends extended breastfeeding

 The provocative photo of Grumet feeding her toddler son Aram who is standing on a baby chair to reach her exposed breast has caused a media uproar.

-In a Today poll of 122,000 people who were asked what they thought of the cover, 27 percent said it was great but 73 percent said they really did not want to see it.
+In a Today poll of 122,000 people who were asked what they thought of the cover, 27 percent said it was great but 73 percent they really did want to see it.

 Attachment parenting involves prolonged physical bonding with a child through extended breastfeeding, carrying and sleeping with the baby as well as responding to the infant's cries.